 Help end vaccine inequality

 The only way out of this pandemic is to recover together – no country is safe until all countries are safe.
-That’s why we have partnered with the People’s Vaccine Alliance to campaign for everyone in every country to have access to a tested Covid-19 vaccine.
+We are campaigning for everyone in every country to have access to an approved Covid-19 vaccine.

 Our local partners are advocating for governments around the world to include vulnerable groups, such as refugees, in their vaccination programmes.
 And we are asking the UK government to do even more to support lower-income countries.